-Even in months where values have reduced at 36/60 over the past year or so, those decreases have generally been better than expected for the time of year and remain significantly better than the normal expectation - quite remarkable in the circumstances.
-The July movement into August book of -1.9% is the first time in many months that the change compares unfavourably with a typical seasonal movement (around -1.5%).
-Retail prices for some used cars remain priced above cost new and there are still a small number of cases where the trade value significantly exceeds list price.
+Even in previous months where values had reduced at 36/60 over the past year or so, those decreases had generally been better than expected for the time of year and remained significantly better than the normal expectation - quite remarkable in the circumstances.
+However, the August movement into September book of -2.0% is slightly unfavourable to July's movement of -1.9%, for the second month in a row it compares unfavourably with a typical seasonal movement (around -0.6%), but we expect September to be more robust.

 We expect the re-pricing of aged stock to continue and growth in demand to be limited by the cost-of-living squeeze.
+Increasingly, we expect dealers to be disposing of overage cars, either through auction or within the trade, as they cut their losses and focus on current market opportunities.
 It is currently very difficult to determine where the market will be in 12 months' time, due to the increases in used car volume being delayed to such an extent that they start to merge into the period of reduced supply from lower new car registrations through the pandemic - we are now more than three years on from the first UK impacts of Covid-19.

 There are ongoing Covid-related impacts all across the supply chain and global supply chains remain fragile.
-Semi-conductor supply remains constrained, but availability for several manufacturers has improved and is expected to result in continued improved new car registration performance through the rest of 2023.
+Semi-conductor supply remains constrained, but availability for the majority of manufacturers has improved significantly and is expected to result in continued improved new car registration performance through the remainder of 2023.
 Longer term concerns regarding security of water and power supplies in Taiwan, plus the potential for invasion by China, result in an outlook where chips in general remain in relatively short supply until additional manufacturing capacity comes on stream.
 Further supply disruption seems inevitable and the timing of that disruption and location of the countries impacted is likely to be impossible to predict, but the level of disruption is expected to be less than seen over the past two to three years.

-Prices have continued to soften for many of the elements which had been driving inflation, including fuel, gas and electricity and it is hoped that this will feed through into food prices over the coming months; CPI has now started to reduce from the peak - as expected, petrol prices for example are now more than -22% lower than a year ago, with retailer profiteering on diesel having significantly reduced in recent weeks in the face of a CMA investigation and price falls now filtering down to pump prices (although average retailer margins on diesel still remain slightly higher than that on petrol).
+Prices have continued to soften for many of the elements which had been driving inflation, including fuel, gas and electricity and it is hoped that this will feed through into food prices over the coming months; CPI has now started to reduce from the peak - as expected, petrol prices for example are more than -13% lower than a year ago, with retailer profiteering on diesel having significantly reduced in recent months in the face of a CMA investigation and price falls now filtering down to pump prices (although average retailer margins on diesel still remain slightly higher than that on petrol).
 Container prices and shipping costs remain well below their previous highs, but the global inflation outlook remains complex.
 Increases in base rates from central banks, including the Bank of England, are thought to be unlikely to have any significant impact on inflation and appear to have potential to limit growth.
-We expect a reduction in inflation in the coming months to be a (direct or indirect) result of lower fuel and energy costs.
+We expect continued reductions in inflation in the coming months to be a (direct or indirect) result of lower fuel and energy costs.